 Join our mailing list to stay informed!

-Having a default listed on your credit file can be a scary sentiment.
-What is a credit file?
+Having a default listed on your credit file can feel overwhelming.
+But what exactly is a credit file?
 What is a default?
-And why does it even matter?
-Often it isn’t until our credit score is in jeopardy until we really stop to take notice of its importance.
-This article explains exactly how a default can find its way onto your credit file and what you need to do to avoid it.
+And why does it matter?
+Many people only start to care about their credit score when it’s already at risk.
+This article breaks down how a default can end up on your credit file and what steps you can take to avoid it.

 What is a Credit File?

-• A list of current bank accounts, even those with a $0 balance.
+• A list of all your bank accounts, even those with no money in them.

-• Overdue accounts such as defaults and serious credit infringements
+• Overdue debts, defaults, and other serious credit issues.

-• Bankruptcy, Part IX (9) Debt Agreement and Part X (10) Personal Insolvency Agreement
+• Records of bankruptcy or debt agreements, like Part IX (9) Debt Agreement or Part X (10) Personal Insolvency Agreement.

-You can access a FREE copy of your credit file at mycreditfile.com.au.
+You can access a FREE copy of your credit file at ClearScore.

 Is-Your-Business-In-Financial-Distress